-Next, suppose that $G$ is an admissible nilpotent group such that $p \mid |G|$, and $G$ is contained in the Borel subgroup of $\GL_2(\ZZ/p\ZZ)$.
-Then, using the fact that $p$ divides the size of $G$, it follows that $G$ cannot be contained inside the split Cartan subgroup of $\GL_2(\ZZ/p\ZZ)$.
-Conjugating $G$ if necessary, we may assume $G$ is contained in the set of upper triangular matrices and that
+Next, suppose that $G$ is an admissible nilpotent group such that $p \mid |G|$, and $G$ is contained in a Borel subgroup of $\GL_2(\ZZ/p\ZZ)$.
+Conjugating $G$ if necessary, we may assume $G$ is contained in the set of upper triangular matrices.
+The set of upper triangular matrices contains a unique subgroup of order $p$, namely the cyclic group generated by

-is in $G$.
-This forces the $p$-Sylow subgroup of $G$ to be exactly the group generated by $A$.
-Then, since we assumed that $G$ was nilpotent, we have from part (3) of Theorem \ref{thm:Nilp} every element in $G$ must commute with $A.$ Let be an arbitrary element of $G$.
-Notice we can assume that $B$ is of this form since $G$ is contained in a Borel subgroup of $\GL_2(\ZZ/p\ZZ)$ and thus is conjugate to a subgroup of the upper triangular matrices.
+Since we assumed that $G$ was nilpotent, we have from part (3) of Theorem \ref{thm:Nilp} every element in $G$ must commute with $A.$ Let be an arbitrary element of $G$.
 Next we compute

 From this we get that the only way that $AB = BA$ is if $a = d$.
 This implies that every element of $G$ must have square determinant, and $\det(G) = (\ZZ/p\ZZ)^\times$ now forces $p = 2$ and